killjoy15/STM32-bionic-control/README.md

 - ML for activity recognition
 - vector of 3 DoF
 - more myo-sensors --> more DoF
 - DoF must be multitreaded.
 For example, fingers must moving synchronously.
-Need to use RTOS
+Need to use RTOS or superloop will be enough?